sdgilley/search-images/README.md

     pip install PyGithub
     ```

 * Create a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-In step 8, set the scope to **repo**.
+In step 11, select **Public Repositories (read-only)** to search through that public repo, azure-docs.
+If you want to search the private repo or your fork, specify the access details to that repository.

 * Create the following environment variables to be accessed when you run the Python script:
     * `GH_ACCESS_TOKEN` - the token you created from Github